Fear - it's the number one thing holding people back from investing in the stock market. It's crazy how much fear controls money decisions.

 - Not knowing where to start

 All of these are valid fears!
 And they stem from valid reasons.
-But the truth is simple: not investing is probably the worst outcome of all, and you need to overcome your fear of investing in the stock market.
+But the truth is simple: not investing is probably the worst outcome of all (even if you don't realize it), so you need to overcome your fear of investing in the stock market.

 Why Do You Fear Investing?

-Fear stems from the original ‘fight or flight” mechanism that we needed when we were hunters and gatherers.
-It helped us by being overriding to our senses and keeping us out of danger.
+Fear stems from the original 'fight or flight" mechanism that we needed when we were hunters and gatherers.
+It helped us through overriding our senses to keep us out of danger.
 The feeling of fear overrides logic and other emotions, and takes over your body.

 The trouble is, fear causes you to ignore logic.
 And you have to battle yourself to accept the truth - and that's just plain tough.
 But there are ways to overcome this fear, and here are some steps to take.